orijeet100/MEDI_CHAT/README.md

 ---

-**👉 Try it on Hugging Face Spaces, and use high CPU or  GPU for faster results[https://huggingface.co/spaces/orijeetmukherjee/MED_RAG](https://huggingface.co/spaces/orijeetmukherjee/MED_RAG)**
+**👉 Try it on Hugging Face Spaces, and use high CPU or  GPU for faster results: [https://huggingface.co/spaces/orijeetmukherjee/MED_RAG](https://huggingface.co/spaces/orijeetmukherjee/MED_RAG)**

 ## 🚀 Features